Pillar (Lake District): Ascent routes

 Pillar is usually climbed from Wasdale Head, by far the nearest road access.
 The simplest route involves taking the Black Sail Pass, the main foot pass between Wasdale and Ennerdale, to its highest point (around 545 metre), then ascending the mountain's relatively gentle east ridge.
 Greater interest may be obtained by branching off the ridge (at c.
 640 m) onto the "High Level Route", a narrow path which traverses around Pillar's northern crags before approaching the summit from the north, affording good views of Pillar Rock.
-Many walkers based in Wasdale climb Pillar as part of the Mosedale Horseshoe, a circuit of the skyline one of Wasdale's side valleys, which also includes Scoat Fell, Red Pike and Yewbarrow; Kirk Fell may also optionally be included.
+Many walkers based in Wasdale climb Pillar as part of the Mosedale Horseshoe, a circuit of the skyline one of Wasdale's side valleys, which also includes Scoat Fell, Red Pike, and Yewbarrow; Kirk Fell may also optionally be included.

 Pillar may also be climbed from Ennerdale.
 From the YHA youth hostel at Black Sail at the head of the valley, it is a fairly short walk (around 1.5 km and 300 m of ascent, that is 1.5 km and 300 m of ascent) to the summit of Black Sail Pass, from where the same routes can be followed as described above.
 As Black Sail hostel is 5 or 6 mile from the nearest public road, this approach is somewhat impractical to day-trippers (especially since the Ennerdale valley is itself remote from the main tourist centres of the Lake District), though attractive to those staying at the hostel.
-Alternatively, there are various paths up the mountain from lower down the valley which offer the possibility of closer acquaintance with the crags of the north face.
+Alternatively, there are various paths up the mountain from lower down the valley, which offer the possibility of a closer acquaintance with the crags of the north face.

-For strong walkers, other more accessible approaches are feasible which have the advantage of being more accessible than Wasdale from major tourist centres such as Keswick.
+For strong walkers, other more accessible approaches are feasible, which have the advantage of being more accessible than Wasdale from major tourist centres such as Keswick.
 Firstly, from the Buttermere valley, climb then descend the Scarth Gap Pass between Gatesgarth and Black Sail, which then allows an ascent via Black Sail Pass as detailed above.
 The walk from Gatesgarth to the summit of Pillar and back involves over 1200 m of ascent, more if the High Level Route is taken.

 Secondly, for a 10 mile round trip from the Honister Pass, contour round the head of Ennerdale by following the Moses Trod footpath to Beck Head col between Great Gable and Kirk Fell, then taking the path under Kirk Fell to the head of Black Sail Pass, before proceeding, by either of the routes described above, to Pillar Rock or summit.
 A variation from the Honister Pass is to descend to Ennerdale via the good path (steps) alongside Loft Beck, then ascend Black Sail Pass as before.